-What You Can Expect?
+What You Can Expect

 You will receive expert advice on every aspect of your relocation from preparing your pets before travel, to working with your schedule to arrange a suitable travel date, to tracking your pets throughout their journey on the day of travel.
-You will receive timely answers to your questions as well as a direct phone number where you will be able to reach your Personal Move Counselor.
+You will receive timely answers to your questions as well as a direct phone number to your Personal Move Counselor.